danlumumba/Mood-Detector-With-TensorFlow/README.md

 Emotional wellbeing plays a vital role in overall mental health, yet it remains difficult to monitor—especially in digital environments.
 With the rise of mobile mental wellness apps and AI-based virtual therapy, there is a growing need for systems that can detect and respond to human emotions in real-time.

-Facial Emotion Recognition (FER) offers a non-intrusive and intuitive way to understand emotional states by analyzing facial expressions.
+Mood Detector  offers a non-intrusive and intuitive way to understand emotional states by analyzing facial expressions.
 Emotions such as happiness, sadness, anger, and neutrality can provide valuable insight into a user’s mental state.
-When integrated into wellness platforms, FER systems can personalize content, guide empathetic chatbot responses, and even trigger alerts when distress is detected.
+When integrated into wellness platforms, mood detector systems can personalize content, guide empathetic chatbot responses, and even trigger alerts when distress is detected.

-This project builds an end-to-end FER system tailored for mental wellness applications, combining computer vision, deep learning, and ethical AI practices to deliver emotionally intelligent feedback in real-time.
+This project builds an end-to-end mood detector  system tailored for mental wellness applications, combining computer vision, deep learning, and ethical AI practices to deliver emotionally intelligent feedback in real-time.

 ---